fatmahussein/issue_tracker/README.md

 ## 🔭 Future Features <a name="future-features"></a>

--Filtering issues by status or priority
+- Filtering issues by status or priority
--Adding due dates and assignment to users
+- Adding due dates and assignment to users
--Graphical dashboard of issue trends
+- Graphical dashboard of issue trends

 <p align="right">(<a href="#readme-top">back to top</a>)</p>